This task is for defining the UI portion of the Asset Browser in Blender.

 - Current File (gives an overview of all the assets in your current scene.
 Very useful to get an overview and to re-use materials, meshes etc)

-In addition, users can easily set up their own asset repositories in Preferences and easily start to populate them with objects, meshes, materials and so on, by dragging them into the Asset Browser.
+In addition, users can easily set up their own asset libraries in Preferences and easily start to populate them with objects, meshes, materials and so on, by dragging them into the Asset Browser.

-An Inspector area on the right gives you more information about the selected asset.
+In the Sidebar on the right, users can see and edit information about the selected asset.
 Here users have access to editing tags, accessing variants and revisions.

 One of the important requirements for the assets UI, is that it should be able to become very compact, so that users can integrate it into their Blender screen layout without taking up too much space.